What is porting a mortgage and how does it work?

 How does porting a mortgage work?

-When you port a mortgage, you’ll transfer an existing mortgage deal over to your new property.
-To do this, you’ll repay your current mortgage using the proceeds from the sale of your home.
-Then, the lender will issue you a new mortgage using the same terms as the previous one.
+When you port a mortgage, you’ll transfer an existing mortgage deal over to a new property.
+To do this, you’ll repay your current mortgage to your lender using the proceeds from the sale of your home.
+Then, the mortgage lender will issue you a new mortgage using the same terms as the previous one.

 Is porting the same as remortgaging?

-This can be with a completely different mortgage lender, if you wish.
+This can be with a completely different mortgage lender, if you wish, or you can do a product transfer to switch deals with your current provider.
 When choosing a new mortgage deal, you can choose from a selection of lenders and mortgage products from across the market, depending upon your eligibility.
 The better your credit rating and overall affordability, the more choice you’ll typically have.

 To find out what mortgage deals you could be eligible for, create a free Tembo plan.
-Our smart decisioning technology to find all the buying schemes you qualify for to give you a personalised recommendation including indicative mortgage rates.
+Our smart decisioning technology will find all the buying schemes you qualify for to give you a personalised mortgage recommendation, including indicative mortgage rates.

 Perfect for you: How to remortgage